 Hitting West Wales with a slightly strange straight Westerly wind direction on April 27th, it caused significant damage to fresh emerging leaves on the windward aspect of many trees locally, and caused some major trees to fall.
 Click here for one local example friends told us about yesterday – a near escape for the lovely church at Betws Bledrws.

-I have never met anyone with such clarity of thought and expression and such a wide ranging diversity of interests.
-Phone calls were rarely brief, but nearly always resulted in ideas or links to pursue, and Margaret would often follow up in due course with newspaper clippings, old snowdrop catalogues etc, and then a further call to see whether I’d acted on her recommendations..!
+I’ve never met anyone with such clarity of thought and expression and such a wide-ranging diversity of interests.
+Phone calls were rarely brief, but nearly always resulted in ideas or links to pursue, and Margaret would often follow up in due course with newspaper clippings, old snowdrop catalogues, etc, and then a further call to see whether I’d acted on her recommendations!

 To A Snowdrop

 LONE Flower, hemmed in with snows and white as they

 But hardier far, once more I see thee bend